LaunchCodeEducation/liftoff-all-in/assignments/project-github-repository-setup/README.md

 The objectives for this assignment are simple to state:

 - Create a GitHub repository for your project, which includes a license
-- Make an intial commit that includes a basic, working "hello world" level project
+- Make an initial commit that includes a basic, working "hello world" level project
-- Start working on your first user story
+- Setup the project tab for tracking your tasks

 There are some situation-specific tips below.
 If you have questions about getting started on your project that are not covered here, talk to your mentor or an instructor.